Winter festival in Kópavogur, Iceland, featuring music, lights, and a sparkling Christmas tree in the town square.

 1. Work-life balance

 Icelanders are very family-centric—not surprising given the island's population of 369,000—and they value a healthy work-life balance.
-An average Icelandic workweek is 40 hours, and companies are typically family-friendly and flexible, understanding that there are dentist appointments, teacher's meetings, and calls to pick up a sick child.
+An average Icelandic workweek is 40 hours, and companies are typically family-friendly and flexible, understanding that employees may have dentist appointments, teacher's meetings, and calls to pick up a sick child.

 2. Equality at work

 Iceland has been a leader in gender equality since 2009.
 While there is room for improvement, the gender pay gap for the same job is 4.5%.
-In 2017, the Icelandic government instituted Equal Pay Certification for transparency.
+In 2017, the Icelandic government introduced Equal Pay Certification to promote transparency.
 Larger workplaces must prove that they pay their employees the same wage for the same job without discriminating based on sex.

 3. Easygoing business environment

-Icelandic business culture is not very hierarchal, and no matter where you work in the company, equality is paramount.
-Because of the patronymic naming system, everyone is addressed by their first name, making the business environment less formal than elsewhere.
-Meetings are to the point and often happen over lunch or coffee.
+Icelandic business culture is not very hierarchical, and regardless of your position within the company, equality is paramount.
+Due to the patronymic naming system, everyone is addressed by their first name, resulting in a less formal business environment compared to other settings.
+Meetings are concise and often take place over lunch or coffee.

 4. Strong social protection

-Iceland functions under the Nordic system of tripartite collaboration between employers, unions, and government.
-The three parties work together to seek mutually beneficial improvements, such as worker safety, wages, and the working environment.
+Iceland operates under the Nordic system of tripartite collaboration among employers, unions, and the government.
+The three parties collaborate to achieve mutually beneficial improvements, including enhanced worker safety, fair wages, and a better working environment.
 Tripartite collaboration encourages politicians and social partners to compromise and seek agreement to solve challenges while building societal trust and legitimacy.

 Despite its small size, Iceland is remarkable at producing innovative solutions and creative output.
 Perhaps this is due to Iceland's long winters or inspirational scenery.
 More than likely, it boils down to the robust and inclusive Nordic welfare system.
 The social benefits of healthcare, childcare, parental leave, and affordable, high-quality education promote individuals to pursue their passions and explore opportunities without fear of "falling through the cracks."
-Combined with the Icelandic knack for ingenuity, many startups have flourished, discovering novel local solutions that happen to meet needs globally.
-Iceland ranks #4 in the World Economic Forum's World Talent Ranking 2020.
-The assessment accounts for three factors in countries:
+Combined with the Icelandic knack for ingenuity, many startups have flourished, discovering novel local solutions that also happen to meet global needs.

 6. Safe and clean

 Iceland has an extremely low crime rate, with violent crimes practically non-existent.
-Icelandic police do not carry guns, and the country tops the IEP's Global Peace Index.
-Children play outside unsupervised from an early age, often only returning when their dinner—or curfew starts!
+Icelandic police do not carry guns, and the country ranks at the top of the IEP's Global Peace Index.
+Children often play outside unsupervised from an early age, returning only when their dinner or curfew time arrives.

-Iceland is a leader in sustainable energy and is powered almost 100% by hydroelectric and geothermal energy.
+Iceland is a leader in sustainable energy, powered almost entirely by hydroelectric and geothermal energy.
 Green energy and the lack of polluting industries have left Iceland's water, soil, and environment remarkably pristine.
-A diet rich in fish, clean air, and pure water has helped Icelanders reach an average life expectancy at birth of 83 years!
+A diet rich in fish, clean air, and pure water has contributed to Icelanders achieving an average life expectancy at birth of 83 years.

 7. Equality